 Open Source specialist Red Hat suggests a framework to assess your developer experience:

 Developers are investing time and effort in your product, they would like to know where will it go and what future features they could wait for.
 Managing expectations with a concrete roadmap and clear targets is essential to engaging developers in your product.

 Avoid overpromising and stay transparent in your planning by either providing a public roadmap or a space for users to see what you’re currently working on.

 Developers know development is hard and can hold many obstacles, you don’t have to give an exact ETA but seeing you committed to your deadlines will convince any user to trust your product.

-To circle back to this article opening, product-led growth model is a perfect match for products whose target persona is developers.
-The model emphasizes on what developers value most: not wasting time with sales and the ability to self-serve themselves in your product looks like the way to go.
+To circle back to this article’s opening, the product-led growth model is a perfect match for products whose target persona is developers.
+The model emphasizes what developers value most: not wasting time with sales and the ability to self-serve themselves in your product looks like the way to go.

 About Product-Led Growth (PLG) in software products in this video

 Learn more about designing an API by Red Hat.